Help support student travel and awards by donating to the Planetary Geology Division of GSA!

 2014 Gilbert awardee Bill McKinnon, with Devon BurrThe award consists of an engraved plaque and an appropriate certificate, which is recommended by the management board of the Division, and approved by the GSA Council.
 A person selected by and familiar with the Recipient's work presents a citation reviewing the contributions of the Recipient.

-The current nomination deadline for the G. K. Gilbert Award has past.
-Nominations should be sent directly to the award committee chair, and past chair of the Planetary Geology Division, Robert Anderson (email@example.com).
+The current nomination deadline for the G. K. Gilbert Award is December 1, 2015.
+Nominations should be sent directly to the award committee chair, Debra Buczkowski (Debra.Buczkowski@jhuapl.edu).
 Electronic submissions are preferred.
+Nominations should include a cover letter detailing the accomplishments of the nominee, supporting letters from colleagues, and a current CV.

 |2013||Alan D. Howard|